apache/shardingsphere/docs/blog/content/material/graduate.en.md

 +++
-title = "Graduate from Incubator" weight = 2
-chapter = true
+title = "Congratulations on graduation of Apache ShardingSphere as a Top-Level Project!" weight = 2 chapter = true
 +++